-Andrew Vorster (or AV as he is better known), is a passionate technologist who has spent his professional career in the space in between the IT department and the business, acting as technology translator by interpreting the needs of the business and providing foresight into the implications of current and future technology capability, in order to influence innovation, strategic direction and future vision.
+Andrew Vorster (or AV as he is better known), is a passionate technologist and innovator who has spent his professional career in the space in between the IT department and the business, leading innovation initiatives and acting as technology translator by interpreting the needs of the business and providing foresight into the implications of current and future technology capability, in order to influence innovation, strategic direction and future vision.

-He has been in the IT industry since the early ‘80s when he started his own consulting company helping organisations understand the potential of the explosion of personal computing and the then nascent Internet in South Africa.
+He has been in the IT industry since the early ‘80s when, while still completing his degree at university, he started his own consulting company helping organisations understand and exploit the potential of the explosion of personal computing and the then nascent Internet in South Africa.

-AV moved to Visa Europe in 2007 in order to establish the Technology Research and Development department within the Technology Office where, as VP of Technology Research, he was responsible for global scanning and scouting and curating a Thought Leadership publication entitled “The Future of Technology and Payments”, which was exceptionally well received by the Financial Services industry.
+AV moved to Visa Europe in 2007 in order to establish the Technology Research and Development department within the Technology Office where, as VP of Technology Research, he was responsible for global scanning and scouting and establishing the R&D Centre of Excellence which encompassed the entire innovation process from ideation through incubation and proposition validation.

-After delivering hundreds of keynotes and workshops to audiences ranging from 10 to over 2,000 in size, he left Visa Europe in 2014 in order to help a broader range of organisations write their own story of the future.
+After delivering numerous new innovations and hundreds of keynotes and workshops to audiences ranging from 10 to over 2,000 in size, he left Visa Europe in 2014 in order to help a broader range of organisations write their own story of the future.